Montenegrin language: Language politics

 In 2004, the government of Montenegro changed the school curriculum so that the name of the mandatory classes teaching the language was changed from "Serbian language" to "Mother tongue (Serbian, Montenegrin, Croatian, Bosnian)".
-This change was made, according to the government, in order to better reflect the diversity of languages spoken among citizens in the republic and to protect human rights of non-Serb citizens in Montenegro who declare themselves as speakers of other languages.
+This change was made, according to the government, in order to better reflect the diversity of languages spoken among citizens and to protect human rights of non-Serb citizens in Montenegro who declare themselves as speakers of other languages.

 This decision resulted in a number of teachers declaring a strike and parents refusing to send their children to schools.
-The cities affected by the strike included Nikšić, Podgorica, Berane, Pljevlja and Herceg Novi.

-The new letters had been used for official documents since 2009 but in February 2017, the Assembly of Montenegro removed them from the official webpage.
+The towns affected by the strike included Nikšić, Podgorica, Berane, Pljevlja, and Herceg Novi.
+The new letters had been used for official documents since 2009, but in 2017, the Assembly of Montenegro removed them from the official webpage.

 Sample text

 Article 1 of the Universal Declaration of Human Rights in Montenegrin, written in the Latin alphabet:

+Article 1 of the Universal Declaration of Human Rights in Montenegrin, written in Montenegrin Cyrillic alphabet:

 Article 1 of the Universal Declaration of Human Rights in English:

-All human beings are born free and equal in dignity and rights.
-They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.